Shoaling of Finite-Amplitude Rogue Waves: Conclusion

 \section{Conclusion}

-In this work, we have experimentally investigated statistical properties of irregular long-crested waves traveling over a symmetrical and steep breakwater in intermediate water.
-We have characterized and quantified how the breakwater amplifies the excess kurtosis of the surface elevation and increases rogue wave occurrence.
+In this work, we have experimentally investigated the statistical properties of irregular long-crested waves traveling over a symmetrical and steep breakwater in intermediate water.
+We have characterized and quantified \ac{the amplification of excess kurtosis of surface elevation over the breakwater and thus, the increase of extreme wave events}.
 Our results cover up to the regime where incident waves are so steep that they resort to the finite wave amplitude theory.
-When the significant wave height is small compared to the water depth atop the shoal, the excess kurtosis of the surface elevation quickly grows.
-However, as waves become steeper, two different types of wave breaking emerge, growing slowly from just a few waves until full dominance.
-A continuous variation between the two cases shows that beyond a threshold of $k_{p2} H_s \sim 0.25$ wave breaking balances the effect of steepness, thus decreasing the excess kurtosis and the rogue wave occurrence.
-We compute this significant wave height threshold from the developed theory and find good agreement with experiments.
-We therefore unify the picture for rogue wave amplification due to shoaling over wide ranges of relative water depth, steepness, and height-to-depth ratio based on experimental evidence and theoretical developments.
-Our results contrast to previous ones over flat bottoms up to the breaking limit or based on the Glukhovskiy distribution, which in the surf zone ($k_p h \lesssim 0.5$) describes the decrease of the excess kurtosis to negative (sub-Gaussian) values in the wave breaking regime.
+When the significant wave height is small compared to the water depth atop the shoal, the excess kurtosis of the surface elevation \ac{rises quickly}.
+However, as waves become steeper, two different types of wave breaking emerge, growing slowly from just a few waves to full dominance.
+A continuous variation between the two cases shows that beyond a threshold of $k_{p2} H_{s\pf{2}} \sim 0.25$, wave breaking balances the effect of \ac{wave} steepness, thus decreasing the excess kurtosis and therefore also the rogue wave occurrence.
+We \ac{characterize} this significant wave height threshold from the developed theory and find good agreement with experiments.
+We therefore unify the picture for rogue wave amplification due to shoaling over wide ranges of relative water depth, steepness, and height-to-depth ratio, based on experimental evidence and theoretical developments. \jk{This combined theoretical and experimental study confirms the possibility of treating irregular waves as second-order, even if they belong to a regime of high-orders in steepness, or to an even more complex solution such as cnoidal waves. } Our results contrast to previous \ac{studies considering} flat bottoms up to the breaking limit or based on the Glukhovskiy distribution, which in the surf zone ($k_p h \lesssim 0.5$) describes the decrease of excess kurtosis to negative (sub-Gaussian) values in the wave breaking regime.